-Although Shakespeare is known as the Bard of Avon, and came from Stratford, Shakespeare and London are inextricably linked.
-In the article we present 21 facts about the late 16th century/early 17th century London that Shakespeare would have known and experienced.
+Interested in the Shakespeare London connection?
+Then read on… Although Shakespeare is known as the Bard of Avon, and came from Stratford, Shakespeare and London are inextricably linked.
+In the article we present 21 facts about Shakespeare’s London in the late 16th century and early 17th century that the Bard would have known and experienced.

 Shakespeare London Fact 1

 Most ordinary Elizabethan Londoners lived in apartment buildings that were squashed together haphazardly, without planning.
 London began to develop suburbs during this time.
 Some courtiers and other wealthy Londoners built themselves country residences around the edges of London in areas that later became part of what we know as London today.

 Shakespeare London Fact 2

 People emptied their chamber pots and refuse from their windows and rain washed the waste into the river from dung piles, ditches, cesspits and streams.

 Shakespeare London Fact 3

 Shakespeare left Stratford in 1587 and went to London.
 The first record of William Shakespeare in London is of him living in Bishopsgate in 1596 (see our post on where Shakespeare lived in London).
 The address is unknown is thought to be in the vicinity of Leadenhall Street and St Mary Avenue.

 It is not known how long Shakespeare resided in Bishopsgate but he was definitely living in the parish of St Helens, as according to the parish records he was assessed on goods valued at £5 and taxed 5 shillings.